- Directions & Hours - Chino, CADirections & Hours - Chino, CA

 Education Outreach: Scheduled activity.
 As part of the Museum's Educational Outreach Program, Docents assist by presenting aviation-related modules to school-aged groups visiting the Museum during field trips.
 Educational Outreach may also involve presentations conducted at school campus locations.

-- Library: Library staff participates in the categorization of books and periodicals and assists museum members in using the library for research purposes.
+Library: The Library has particular need for trained, experienced librarians.
+Library staff participates in the categorization of books and periodicals and assists museum members in using the library for research purposes.